Prerequisites

 Add a dark mode toggle to the top-right header.

 Default to system preference.
-Store choice in localStorage.The agent creates a spec, assigns an ID, sets up the workspace, and starts implementing — all in one conversation.
+Store choice in localStorage.The agent creates a spec with its permanent F<ID>, sets up the workspace, and starts implementing — all in one conversation.

 For more control, use individual commands: feature-create → feature-prioritise → feature-start → feature-do → feature-code-review → feature-close.